nce/oci-free-cloud-k8s/README.md

 * The k8s-modules (OCI specific config for secrets etc.) are managed by terraform in [config](terraform/config/)
 * The k8s apps/config is done with flux; see below

-These components are independed from eachother, but obv. the infra should be created first.
+These components are independent from each other, but obv. the infra should be created first.

 For the config part, you need to add a private `*.tfvars` file: